juho-creator/crypto-sentiment-tracker/README.md

 - Responsive design for optimal viewing on different devices.

 ## How to Use
+### For users

+### For developers
-1. Clone the repository: `git clone https://github.com/yourusername/fear-greed-index-dashboard.git`
+1. Clone the repository: `git clone https://github.com/juho-creator/crypto-sentiment-tracker.git`
 2. Navigate to the project directory: `cd fear-greed-index-dashboard`
 3. Install dependencies: `pip install -r requirements.txt`
-4. Run the Flask app: `python app.py`
+4. Run the Flask app: `python -m flask run`
 5. Open a web browser and go to `http://localhost:5000`
 6. Enter the desired number of days and click "Get Fear & Greed Data" to see the data and average.